canasta-game-rules-official

 Canasta Rules

 Canasta is a rummy-style card game that combines sharp strategy with solid teamwork, similar but slightly more strategic than a game like Gin Gummy.
 Originating in Uruguay over 80 years ago, it has since become a global favorite.
 The big question: can you and your partner master the art of Canasta?
+Here are the rules!

 4 min read